dlasch089/realnewable-server/README.md

 # realnewable Server (in Node.js)

 This API is part of an open source project, developed in the scope of a master thesis at the Technical University of Munich.
-It is providing developers with the day-ahead information of the entso-e transparency platform (https://transparency.entsoe.eu/), in JSON-format for Germany.
+It is providing developers with the day-ahead information of the entso-e transparency platform (<a href="https://transparency.entsoe.eu/" target="_blank">https://transparency.entsoe.eu/</a>), in JSON-format for Germany.

-A possible usage of the API is the web app called "realnewable", calculating the momentum of electricity consumption for German end-consumers: https://realnewable.herokuapp.com
+A possible usage of the API is the web app called "realnewable", calculating the momentum of electricity consumption for German end-consumers:  <a href="https://realnewable.herokuapp.com" target="_blank">https://realnewable.herokuapp.com</a>

 **Note: the app is currently running on a free plan of heroku and will therefore take some time to restart the server at the first call.**